kijuky/enumlike/README.md

 A hybrid of sealed traits with `Enumeration`-like properties.
 The best of both worlds!

-Includes play-json formats and Play path/query string binders.
+Includes play-json formats and Play path/query string binders, as well as scalikejdbc binders.

 ## Usage